 NPV = y=1YFarm Income+Livestock Assets+Value Food Consumption(1+r)y

-Where Farm Income is annual farm income (USD year-1), livestock assets is the total value of cattle owned by the household (USD), and value food consumption is the total market value of household food production (USD).
+Where Farm Income is annual farm income (USD year-1), Livestock Assets is the total value of cattle owned by the household (USD), and Value Food Consumption is the total market value of household food production (USD).
 The standard deviation of net present value is calculated following Blanco-Gutierrez et al. (2011), based on the standard deviations of input prices and the farm gate milk price.
 The input prices for which risk is accounted for are feed prices, and replacement cattle.
 Under this approach, the standard deviation of NPV is calculated using the Monte Carlo method whereby prices are selected randomly from their probability distributions over a series of (i) iterations, and then the standard deviation of NPV is calculated as follows:

 σ=(iNPVi-NPV)2i1/2

 Where i represents the set over which the Monte Carlo simulations are run, and NPVi represents the NPV under the prices randomly selected in the ith iteration.
 The standard deviations of these prices are based on farmer reports in the survey.
 The decision variables of the model are the allocation of available arable cropland between food, fodder, and cash crops, purchase and selling decisions of cattle, as well as the animal diets.
 Production of crops is subject to an upper arable land constraint for the household.
 It is assumed households practice semi-grazing for local cattle, but improved cattle are exclusively stall fed, which is representative of practices with respect to households owning large ruminants in the SHDC.
-Cattle diets are comprised of a combination of different feeds, including grazed feed intake from rangelands, as well as crop residues, pasture and improved fodders produced by the household using cut-and-carry production, and supplemental feeds purchased on open markets.
+Cattle diets are comprised of a combination of different feeds, including grass from rangelands, as well as crop residues, pasture and improved fodders produced by the household using cut-and-carry production, and supplemental feeds purchased on open markets such as XXXX.
 Rangelands and pasture are distinguished in that the latter involves cultivation, whereas the former does not.
 Income from the dairy enterprise is based on the quantity of milk produced and marketed from lactating cows, as well as the sale of live animals and meat from culled animals, which are generally important sources of revenue for dairy producing households (Omondi and Baltenweck, 2016).
 In the SHDC, cash crops, including tea, banana, and coffee are commonly produced in addition to livestock and food crop production.
 Therefore, land dedicated to cash crops is considered as a model decision variable, assuming fixed gross margins, yields, and labour inputs.
-Off farm sources of income, which includes employment income, remittances, and pensions, are exogenous (Table 1) and based on farmer reported values in the survey.
+Off-farm sources of income, which includes employment income, remittances, and pensions, are exogenous (Table 1) and based on farmer reported values in the survey.
 For a more complete overview of the equations used, see Appendix B.

 Household resource endowments